iamprashantjain/git_practice/README.md

 - now in order to work on that branch --> "git checkout prashant", check the branch git branch
 - now prahsant modified readme file, check status & add the changes to staging, commit with your message
 - The changes are saved in "prashant" branch & now we can merge our branch with updated codes to main branch --> switch to main branch "git checkout main" & merge "prashant" branch with main --> git merge prashant
+- now since we no longer require that additional branch we created, we can delete that branch "git branch -d <branch name>"